 ESSENTIAL BAR SKILLS: GARNISH

-Are your garnishes up to scratch?
+Are your garnishes up to par?
 The creativity and thought that goes into your serve’s garnish can be the difference between unforgettable flair or complete flop.
 We explore when to use which garnish and how to make sure yours are a cut above the rest.

-Adding Theatre and Flavour to Your Serves
+Adding Theater and Flavor to Your Serves

 Although often overlooked, an inventive garnish is one of the most important components in crafting truly exceptional drinks.
 Not only are they visually appealing, but a creative and original garnish can also:

 - Provide the perfect opportunity to add a little theater to your final product

 - Complement the drink’s ingredients and add further layers of flavor

 - Maximize presentation, elevating the drink in the eyes of your customer and setting it apart from a similar serve they might have tried somewhere else

 - Showcase your skills and attention to detail